 Kathryn (Katie) Britton

-Katie has been with Independence since mid-2017.
-A graduate of Penncrest High School and the University of Sciences in Philadelphia, Katie was introduced to the Prosthetic and Orthotics field as a result of shadowing experiences at Alfred I. DuPont Hospital for Children.
-Katie plans to become an ABC Certified Fitter of Orthotics in the near future.
-A long term goal is to complete all necessary prerequisites required to enter an O&P Master's Program.
-It has been a rewarding experience for Katie to be part of a team that makes such a difference in the lives of people and familes that IPO supports.
+Katie has been with Independence since June of 2017.
+She graduated from The University of Sciences in Philadelphia, with a Bachelor’s degree of Health Sciences.
+Katie was introduced to the Prosthetic and Orthotics field as a result of shadowing experience at Alfred I. DuPont Hospital for Children.
+Katie became an American Board for Certification (ABC) Certified Fitter of Orthotics in the Spring of 2018.
+She plans to apply to an O&P Master's Program in the near future.
+It has been a rewarding experience for Katie to be part of a team that makes such a difference in the lives of people and families that Independence supports.

-In her spare time, Katie likes to spend time with family and friends at the Jersey shore and likes to travel as much as possible.
+In her spare time, Katie enjoys spending time with family and friends at the Jersey shore and likes to travel as much as possible.